Frequently Asked Questions

 - Only sharpen by hand and whetstones.

 - Do not use belt sanders or hand held sharpening devices.
+They will do more bad than good.
+Proper knife sharpening is done on whetstones.

 - Soak your sharpening stone 10 mins prior to using it.